 Sacred Worth is organized to support the diverse expressions of human love and sexuality among all of God's children and is committed to acts of justice, education, conversation, and celebration with Candler, Emory University, and the larger community.
 Sacred Worth hopes to be a prophetic voice challenging institutional practices and personal attitudes that limit the diversity of human sexuality, and seeks to make the community a sager, more loving, and respectful place for all people.
 Sacred Worth welcomes all people, regardless of race, color, national origin, religion, sexual or gender orientation, age, or disability and works for the full recognition of lesbian, gay, bisexual, transgender, heterosexual and cisgender persons who feel called to lay or ordained ministry.

 Contact person: President, Jessica Turner, email@example.com

 The Social Concerns Network (SCN) seeks to support, coordinate, and nurture social actions and activism that emerge from our faith commitments.
 It promotes the living out of theology in an effort to question and transform political, economic, and social structures in society and the world.
 Recent activities include participation in protests, letter-writing campaigns, prayer and worship services, a workshop on how to nurture a green university, and direct activism on campus.
 Group discussions have focused on diverse topics ranging from homeless youth to political involvement in the presidential election to unionization.
 In general, the people of SCN strive to support justice issues within the Candler community wherever they emerge.

-Student groups not chartered by Emory University Student Government Association but supported by Candler Coordinating Council include, Candler African Theological Student Association, Candler Society for Multiracial Congregations, FamilyLink, Latin@s at Candler, and the Young Adult Seminarian Network.
+Student groups not chartered by Emory University Student Government Association but supported by Candler Coordinating Council include, Candler African Theological Student Association, Candler Society for Multiracial Congregations, FamilyLink, Cultural Competency/Conflict Transformation Project, and the Young Adult Seminarian Network.